nrjthakur04/Excel_Kirti_Store_Analysis/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the sales performance of the Kirti store over the past year.
+This data analysis project aims to provide insights into the sales performance of the Kirti store over the year.
 By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the store's performance.
+So that, Kirti store can understand their customers and grow more sales in 2025.

 ### Steps Taken